 The IRP is also designed to help social purpose organizations prepare for the Government of Canada’s broader investment in social finance via the Social Finance Fund, a historic new $755M commitment which was announced in November 2018 and is expected to roll out over ten years.

-Four other national partners will likely have a similar IRP roll-out: 1) Chantier de l’économie sociale, 2) National Aboriginal Capital Corporations Association, 3) National Association of Friendship Centres and 4) Canadian Women’s Foundation.
+Please note: Four other national partners are also rolling out the IRP: 1) Chantier de l’économie sociale, 2) National Aboriginal Capital Corporations Association, 3) National Association of Friendship Centres and 4) Canadian Women’s Foundation.

 Social Finance: A Means to an End

 Social finance is repayable investment that generates a positive social, environmental and/or cultural impact.